Beckmannia

 Beckmannia is a small genus of grasses containing two species known generally as sloughgrass.
-Beckmannia eruciformis is a Eurasian perennial, and Beckmannia syzigachne is an annual grass found in North America and Asia.
+Beckmannia eruciformis is an Eurasian perennial, and Beckmannia syzigachne is an annual grass found in North America and Asia.
 The genus was named for the German scientist Johann Beckmann.

+Genomics

+A chromosome-level genome assembly of Beckmannia syzigachne was published in 2026, representing a high-quality reference genome for the genus.
+The genome is approximately 3.19 Gb in size, with 90.3% of the assembly anchored to 7 chromosomes.
+The assembly has a BUSCO completeness of 97.1%, and 36,944 protein-coding genes were predicted.